Ming-Xu-research/Ming-Xu-research.github.io/_pages/about.md

 Over the past five years (2018-), I have actively contributed to this field by publishing more than 5+ papers as the primary authors in top-tier conferences and journals such as USENIX Security, CCS, TIFS, among others.

+I am always willing to work together on interesting projects with external collaborators.
+Drop me an email if you are interested!